ruthlennonatu/bsc23grassroots/README.md

 For more information visit our other sections

 # Section	Description
-Process	Describes the companies process
+Process	- Describes the companies process

-Project Log	Log of project activities
+Project Log	- Log of project activities

-Costings	Overview of the project cost
+Costings - Overview of the project cost

-Architecture	Outlines the architecture
+Architecture - Outlines the architecture

-Environments	Overview of the environment set-up
+Environments - Overview of the environment set-up

-DR Plan	Disaster Recovery Plan and procedures Requirements	Overview of the requirements for the project SLAs	Service level agreements
+DR Plan	- Disaster Recovery Plan and procedures

+Requirements - Overview of the requirements for the project

+SLAs - Service level agreements

-Risk Management	How we manage risk
+Risk Management	- How we manage risk

-Security	Overview of security
+Security - Overview of security

-Project Log	Team log for the project
+Project Log	- Team log for the project

 # Risk Register
 These are the current Risks on the project, re-aligned on a weekly basis

 # Tenants of Design
-The code framework to be used will be Java, we will be programming using the app IntelliJ
+The code framework to be used will be Python, we will be programming using the app PyCharm

 # Security:
-- SpotBugs: uses static analysis to find bugs in java code.
+- Synk: Uses static analysis to find security flaws in the code.

-- PMD: Static code anaylsis checking tool.
-The tool scans Java source files to look for potential vulnerabilities such as coding errors and security flaws.
-It offers a cheap alternative to the tedious process of continually going over a huge code base.
-PMD is also capable of detecting other issues, such as dead code and performance issues along with poor code practices and styling.
-PMD has been installed through GitHub actions to scan code as it is commited.
+- OWASP Zap: Black box dynamic testing of the application to search for live vulnerabilities

 # Testing:
     Unit testing